daqhris/OpenDesignLab-Textile/README.md

-# Textile Arts by Open Design Lab at BUDA::lab
+# Notes on Textile workshops by Open Design Lab at BUDA::lab Kortrijk

 ## Summary
 The textile-focused design workshops organised by [Open Design Lab](https://opendesigncourse.be/) and held in Kortrijk, located in the South-West Flanders region, started on __15 September 2025__.